 - Seals us with the Holy Spirit – Ephesians 1:13

-Verses 17 to 24 give a description of the flood as being a worldwide catastrophic event.
+Verses 17 to 24 describe the flood as being a worldwide catastrophic event.
 In the last century science has been in love with the theory of evolution and its position that the earth evolved over billions of years.
 This leaves no room for the sudden disaster of a worldwide flood.
 The flood of the Bible has been explained as a myth or a local flood mythologized into a worldwide event by Bible writers.
-But the Bible says it was a worldwide event in its description.
+However, the Bible says it was a worldwide event in its description.

 17Then the flood came upon the earth for forty days, and the water increased and lifted up the ark, so that it rose above the earth.
 18The water prevailed and increased greatly upon the earth, and the ark floated on the surface of the water.